teobiton/cryptopen/tb/README.md

 ```
 ## Run tests

+It is assumed that verilator is used.

+### Makefile flow

 ```
 make TEST=<test_to_sim>
 ```

-By default: executing `make` runs the tests for the choose primitive function.
+By default: executing `make` runs the tests for the Choose primitive function.

+### Cocotb runners

+Cocotb tests are also written using runners.
+This enables support for usage with `pytest`.

+`pytest` can be install with `pip install pytest`.
+To display cocotb logs when running the tests, the `-s` option must be passed.

+### Waves

-This results in the creation of a `dump.vcd` file that can be opened with gtkwave:
+Both methods result in the creation of a `dump.vcd` file that can be opened with gtkwave:

 ```
 sudo apt-get install gtkwave
 gtkwave dump.vcd
 ```

+With `pytest`, the vcd file will be in the test's associated simulation build directory.

+## Development

+All tests must support both the makefile based and runner based testing.
+This allows flexibility and does not require a lot of additional work.
+This is also a way to ensure that all tests are run during CI runs.

+Moreover, lint checks are enabled using `black` formatter.
+`black` can be installed with `pip install blavk`.